Samadhi Chronicles -

 In Newt Gingrich's 2007 book Contract with the Earth- a book on the environment co-authored by Terry L. Maple, President and CEO of the Palm Beach Zoo and professor of conservation and behavior at the Georgia Institute of Technology -- Gingrich and Maple advocate "Green Conservatism," an innovative, market-based, common-sense approach to protecting the environment by rewarding conservation through incentives while fostering "green" economic growth.

-The Gaia Sutra by Tim Willard- examining Gaia concepts in terms of metaphysical/philosophical aspects.
-His current blog Green Future focusing on practical issues concerning Gaia eco-sustainability.
+Green Future by Tim Willard- Examining Gaia concepts in terms of metaphysical/philosophical aspects - focusing on practical issues concerning Gaia eco-sustainability. (formally Gaia Sutra blog)

 Gaia's Evil Twin (NewScientist.com June, 2009) Biologist Peter Ward argues that Earth is not a nurturing mother of life.
 It is far more like a murderous Medea and seems to be pursuing its own demise, moving ever closer to the day it returns to being sterile (but thankfully not for at least another 500 million years).